-63 Existing services on the Norwich to London line are operated by Greater Anglia as part of the East Anglia franchise.
+66 Existing services on the Norwich to London line are operated by Greater Anglia as part of the East Anglia franchise.
 Services operate every 1⁄2 hour (more in peak times) with a journey time of around 1 hour 50 minutes.
 As part of the recent franchise agreement, services will be upgraded to every 20 minutes; there will be new rolling stock; and some services will have journey times of 90 minutes

-Existing services on the Kings Lynn to London via Cambridge are operated by GoVia as part of the much larger Thameslink, Southern and Great Northern franchise.
+67 Existing services on the Kings Lynn to London via Cambridge are operated by GoVia as part of the much larger Thameslink, Southern and Great Northern franchise.
 Currently services from King's Lynn operate every hour to London King's Cross, though they are 1⁄2 hourly at peak times.
 The franchise commitment for GoVia is to run 1⁄2 hourly services throughout the whole day from spring 2017, except that, on a maximum of two occasions each day, services can run hourly to allow for freight train usage of the line.
-For further details of Network rail's King's Lynn-Cambridge 8-car scheme See https://cdn.networkrail.co.uk/wp-content/uploads/2017/10/Enhancements-Delivery-Plan.pdf

-Timely delivery of the above list of commitments will doubtless serve to stimulate the local economy and enhance the prospects of delivery of planned growth.
-Whilst the growing recognition of the need for further development of Norfolk's infrastructure is very welcome because of its contribution to the delivery of the objectives of the NSF there remains a considerable need for further infrastructure investment in the County if the vision in this framework is to be realised.
+For further details of Network rail's King's Lynn-Cambridge 8-car scheme See https://cdn.networkrail.co.uk/wp-content/uploads/2017/10/Enhancements-Delivery-Plan.pdf of Norfolk's infrastructure is very welcome because of its contribution to the delivery of the objectives of the NSF there remains a considerable need for further infrastructure investment in the County if the vision in this framework is to be realised.